oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 File name of signature file: example_company_-_2019-yh3234.json.asc
 ```

-### 7.1.20 Requirement 20: Public PGP Key
+### 7.1.20 Requirement 20: Public OpenPGP Key

-The public part of the PGP key used to sign the CSAF documents MUST be available.
+The public part of the OpenPGP key used to sign the CSAF documents MUST be available.
 It SHOULD also be available at a public key server.

 ### 7.1.21 Requirement 21: List of CSAF providers